 But again you may have one doubt.
 Molecules may have different nuclei hence different magnetic energy and therefore they resonate at different frequencies.
 Then how all the nuclei can be detected?

 This can be achieved by simply by frequency sweep.
 The frequency of radiation changes at a constant rate with time and each nucleus, at their specific larmor frequency will be in resonance with applied frequency thereby give NMR signal.
 In this way peaks of all types of protons can be obtained in proton NMR spectra.

 The next part is how we can measure the signal.
 The situation in NMR spectroscopy is not so simple as we think.
 Here we are thinking of nuclei only but what about surrounding electrons?

 Yes, electrons surrounding each nucleus are negatively charged and create their own magnetic field which opposes applied magnetic field.
+This produces a shielding effect on applied magnetic field reducing its effective filed strength on the nucleus under study.
 So either we have to increase magnetic field strength or decrease radiation frequency to obtain resonance.

 Illustration: This is just like tax on the goods we purchase.
 Suppose you want to purchase 10 items.
 The actual price of these ten items is added with tax and opposes your purchase.
 So either you have to increase your spending or you should decrease the quantity of items to complete the purchase.

 Now the net magnetic field (B net) present on a nucleus is given by